SFU-MARS/optimized_dp/Readme.md

 # Multi-Agent Reach-Avoid Games (MARAG)
-This repository contains the implementation of the paper "Multi-Agent Reach-Avoid Games: Two Attackers Versus One Defender and Mixed Integer Programming (2023 CDC under review)".
+This repository contains the implementation of the paper "Multi-Agent Reach-Avoid Games: Two Attackers Versus One Defender and Mixed Integer Programming (2023 CDC accepted)".
 This implementation is based on the [OptimizedDP library](https://github.com/SFU-MARS/optimized_dp) developed by the MARS lab, Simon Fraser University.

 # Details to Reimplement
 ## Step 1: Set Dynamics